-Australia and New Zealand.-Those who desire to receive the SCIENTIFIC AMERICAN, for a little over one year, may remit \$1 in current Colonial bank notes.
-Address MUNN & CO., 361 Breadway, corner of Franklin Street, New York.

-The Scientific American Supplement is a distinct paper from the SCIENTIFIC AMERICAN.
+Australia and New Zealand.-Those who desire to receive the SCIENTIFIC AMERICAN, for a little over one year, may remit 21 in current Colonial bank notes.
+Address is a distinct paper from the SCIENTIFIC AMERICAN.
 THE SUPPLEMENT is issued weekly.
 Every number contains 16 octavo pages, uniform in size with SCIENTIFIC AMERICAN.
-Terms of subscription for SUPPLEMENT, \$5.00 a year to foreign countries belong-ing to the Postal Union.
+Terms of subscription for SUPPLEMENT, 5.00 a year to foreign countries belonging to the Postal Union.
 Single copies, 10 cent.
 Sold by all newsdealers throughout the country.